|

 arguably examples of very good quality.

-discuss grade – the target – as well.
+If we are to discuss quality we must discuss grade – the target – as

 Quality is a necessary condition rather than a goal